Legal Information: Alabama

 Can a parent who committed violence get visitation?

-A judge could grant visitation to a parent who committed violence only if the judge believes that proper measures can be taken to ensure the safety of both the child and the non-abusive parent.
+A judge could grant visitation to a parent who committed violence only if the judge believes that proper measures can be taken to ensure the safety of both you and your child.
 The judge must also take into account the abuser’s history of causing physical harm, bodily injury, assault, or causing reasonable fear of physical harm, bodily injury, or assault, to another person.1

 When creating a visitation order, the judge can include protections, such as:

-• ordering the abuser to attend a batterer’s treatment program;
+- ordering the abuser to attend a batterer’s treatment program; and

-Note: The court can also refer, but cannot order, an adult who is a victim of family or domestic violence to attend counseling relating to the victim’s status or behavior as a victim, individually or with the abuser, as a condition of receiving custody of a child or as a condition of visitation.2
+Note: The judge can refer, but cannot order, an adult who is a victim of family or domestic violence to attend counseling relating to the victim’s status or behavior as a victim, individually or with the abuser.
+However, even though the judge cannot “order” the victim to attend, the law says that attending this counseling could be a condition of receiving custody or visitation.2

 1 Alabama Code § 30-3-132(a)